TypeFox/monaco-languageclient/docs/basic-usage/getting-started.md

 # Getting Started

-This guide will walk you through creating your first Monaco Language Client integration.
+This guide will walk you through creating your first Monaco Language Client application.
 We'll build a simple JSON editor with language server support.

 ## Prerequisites